aalogancheney/PrisonersDilema/README.md

 At the time Axelrod believed a winning strategy would consist of thousands or tens of thousands of lines of code, utilizing behavioural analytics of the other player's moves and complex decision algorithms.

-He was, like most everyone else, shocked to discover the optimal solution could be expressed in only a few lines of code.
+He was, like most everyone else, shocked to discover the best basic solution could be expressed in only a few lines of code.

 ## The Code